Visitor Information

 We are in the centre of Coggeshall next to the Village Hall and adjoining the public car park.

-The car park is free on Sundays and in the week for the first 2 hours, (you must get a ticket – press the green button twice)
+The car park is free for the first 2 hours, (you must get a ticket – press the green button twice) and on Sunday parking is free all day.

 There is a disabled parking space outside the museum and others are close by in the car park.